Skip to main content

 What is non-alcoholic wine?

-How is non-alcoholic wine made?
+How is alcohol-free wine made?

 Inverted Rotating Cones Method

 The CCR technology or inverted rotating cone system is the only one capable of reducing the alcohol content in wine with zero loss of aroma and flavor.
-It is a vertical stainless steel column with a rotating central axis that contains 40 inverted cones that help to gently remove volatile components from wine through vacuum distillation.
+It is a vertical stainless steel column with a rotating central axis that contains 40 inverted cones that help to gently remove volatile components from wine gently through vacuum distillation.
 In short, the wine is centrifuged to separate it into layers of liquid.

 During the process, the wine is passed through the column and the aromas are removed on the first pass through the rotating cone and stored separately to be added again later.
 The alcohol is removed on the second pass.
 The concentrated flavor and aroma compounds are fully incorporated back into the dealcoholized wine, obtaining a quality product, with all the flavor and aroma but without alcohol.